 Rupee cost averaging is an investment strategy in which an investor divides the total amount to be invested in a regular time frame mainly to ensure that his risk is reduced by the volatility in the market.

-A good example of rupee cost averaging is a recurring deposit account, where you make monthly payments into an account and you get a return over some time; the only difference is that the interest rate on recurring deposit is predetermined while interest earned on SIP depends on the market, if the market is good your investment grows and vice versa.
+A good example of rupee cost averaging is a recurring deposit account, where you make monthly payments into an account and you get a return over some time; the only difference is that the interest rate on a recurring deposit is predetermined while interest earned on SIP depends on the market if the market is good your investment grows and vice versa.

 Rupee cost averaging is a very basic technique that almost every investor uses, but at the same time, it’s one of the best ways to alleviate risk and increase returns.